cellulose/persistent_storage/README.md

 ## Contributing

-We appreciate any contribution to Elixir, so check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide for more information.
+We appreciate any contribution to Cellulose Projects, so check out our [CONTRIBUTING.md](CONTRIBUTING.md) guide for more information.
 We usually keep a list of features and bugs [in the issue tracker][2].

 ## Building documentation